-Figure 3.10.
-Final IPD, refined after several meetings of the team of expert consultants.
-Red arrows show impacts; blue arrows represent unimpacted by drological pathways.
-Impact sources in yellow, receptors (water resources) in grey and processes superimposed on or near the arrows.
+Figure 17.
+Final IPD, refined after several meetings of the team of expert consultants

+Red arrows show impacts; blue arrows represent unimpacted hydrological pathways.
+Impact sources are shaded in yellow, receptors (water resources) are shaded in grey, and processes are superimposed on or near the arrows.
 Dashed lines indicate pathways that remain uncertain.
-Abbreviations are: MAWD = mine-affected water dam, SD = sediment dam, TGDE = terrestrial GDE.
+MAWD = mine-affected water dam, SD = sediment dam, TGDE = terrestrial GDE.

-Figure 3.11.
-Detailed sub-model IPD of the potential impact pathways due to the diversion of North Creek.
-Anthropogenic sources are shaded in yellow, stressors in blue, receptors (water resources) in grey and processes are superimposed on or near the arrows.
-Abbreviations are: GW = groundwater, OM = organic matter, TGDE = terrestrial GDE.
-Directions of change are $\uparrow =$ increase, $\downarrow =$ decrease, $\Delta =$ change.
+Figure 18.
+Detailed sub-model IPD of the potential impact pathways due to the diversion of North Creek

+Anthropogenic sources are shaded in yellow, stressors in blue, and receptors (water resources) in grey.
+Processes are superimposed on or near the arrows.
+GW = groundwater, OM = organic matter, TGDE = terrestrial GDE.
+Directions of change are $\uparrow$ = increase, $\checkmark$ = decrease, $\triangle$ = change.

-There was also a final version of the map and oblique-view diagram of the impact pathways (Figure 3.12) and the accompanying table (Table 3.4).
-Data collected during baseline surveys for the environmental impact assessment provided greater confidence in three pathways (Pathways 3, 7 and 10, Table 3.4).
-Consequently, the lines representing these three pathways that were previously dashed on the preliminary figure (Figure 3.9) were drawn as solid ones (Figure 3.12) in the final report.
+There were also final versions of the map and oblique-view diagram of the impact pathways (Figure 19) and the accompanying table (Table 5).
+Data collected during baseline surveys for the environmental impact assessment provided greater confidence in three pathways (Pathways 3, 7 and 10 in Table 5).
+Consequently the lines representing these three pathways, which were dashed in the preliminary figure (Figure 16), were drawn as solid (Figure 19) in the final report.